Classification of critical phenomena in hierarchical small-world networks: Introduction

 Unlike the Euclidean arrangement of atoms in a lattice, agents in biological or social systems may exhibit complex networks of mutual interactions~\cite{Watts98,Boccaletti06,Dorogovtsev08}.
-The study of critical phenomena is inseparable from the understanding of the geometry of the network~\cite{barthelemy_spatial_2010}.
-It has been realized that many of the networks that are engineered by some natural or human activity themselves exhibit emergent complex properties, for instance, as found in the scale-free degree distribution of the internet.
-While these networks, and dynamical systems on them, may behave critically, those phenomena were soon found to be non-universal~\cite{Barabasi99}, i.e., they are intimately tied to intricate details of the specific system.
+As the dependence on lattice dimensionality indicates, the study of critical phenomena is inseparable from the understanding of the geometry of the network~\cite{barthelemy_spatial_2010}.
+It has been realized that many of the networks that are engineered by some natural or human activity themselves exhibit emergent complex properties, exemplified by the scale-free degree distribution of the internet.
+While these networks, and dynamical systems on them, may behave critical, those phenomena were soon found to be non-universal~\cite{Barabasi99,Andrade05,Auto08}, i.e., they are intimately tied to intricate details of the specific system.
 In this sense, it would seem unlikely that a sweeping classification could be devised.
-In this Letter, we will categorize equilibrium phenomena observed on a large set of networks having hierarchical structure.
-Our discussion explains, for example, the robustness of infinite-order transitions in a range of quite distinct network models summarized in Ref.~\cite{Dorogovtsev08}, or in conformal field theory, where it signals the loss of conformality~\cite{Kaplan09}.
-Our study shows that criticality in these models is generally non-universal but falls into three generic regimes, here characterized by their divergence in the correlation length~\cite{Boettcher10c}.
-One of these regimes is an infinite-order transition reminiscent of that described by Berezinskii and Kosterlitz and Thouless (BKT)~\cite{Plischke94}.
-It is flanked on one side by a transition with a weaker, algebraic divergence, similar to a second order transition (albeit non-universal), and on the other by a regime with an even stronger essential singularity.
+Here, we will categorize equilibrium phenomena observed on a large set of networks having hierarchical structure~\cite{Andrade05,SWPRL,Hinczewski06,PhysRevE.82.011113,Baek11,Nogawa09}, as those in Fig.~\ref{fig:HierarchicalNetworks}.
+Our discussion pertains, for example, to the robustness of infinite-order transitions in distinct network models summarized in Ref.~\cite{Dorogovtsev08}, or in field theory, where it signals the loss of conformality~\cite{Kaplan09}.
+However, it is most closely related to the recent observation of discontinuous ("explosive") transitions in ordinary percolation on hierarchical networks~\cite{Boettcher11d,Nogawa13,Singh14,Singh14b}.
+Our study shows that criticality in these models is generally non-universal but falls into three generic regimes.
+One of these regimes is an infinite-order transition reminiscent of that described by Berezinskii, Kosterlitz and Thouless (BKT)~\cite{Plischke94} but of very different origin.
+Ref.~\cite{PhysRevLett.108.255703} has provided a comprehensive scaling theory for this regimes.
+We find that it is flanked on one side by a transition with a weaker, algebraic divergence, similar to a second order transition (albeit non-universal), and on the other by a regime with an even stronger essential singularity, with percolation as a non-generic exception.
+Our approach also reveals the origin of the cross-over between these regimes.